Jump to Section

 Personal referrals are especially helpful to get a sense of fees and services.
 Asking around can be a helpful starting point but consider doing your own research on the planner and firm before engaging.

-Tips on finding the right financial advisor
+Final word on finding the right advisory partner

 At the end of the day, if you or your spouse doesn’t feel confident with or heard by an advisor, it’s probably not a good fit.
 If you don’t see yourself picking up the phone or reaching out with a question or life update, you’re not going to get what you need out of the relationship.